-It is a challenging four day trek from the Sacred Valley, navigating through stunning mountain passes up to Inti Punku, The Gate of the Sun, where travellers get their first glimpse of the mysterious Inca Capital of Machu Picchu.
+It is a challenging four-day trek from the Sacred Valley, navigating through stunning mountain passes up to Inti Punku, The Gate of the Sun, where travellers get their first glimpse of the mysterious Inca Capital of Machu Picchu.
 But all who have made the journey agree that the effort is worth it.

 The sacred site of Machu Picchu was rediscovered in 1911 and sits 2,000 feet above the Urubamba river with ruined structures of temples, towers and palaces carved from the mountain’s granite.
 The ancient citadel was buried in jungle for centuries and is the only major Inca site to evade destruction and remains incredibly well preserved.
-Very little is known about the use of the city but many believe that it was a secret ceremonial site in Inca times.
+Extraordinarily little is known about the use of the city, but many believe that it was a secret ceremonial site in Inca times.

-Keen photographers will be in their element with huge vistas and awe inspiring views of snow-capped mountains, ancient fortresses, sub-tropical jungles and cloud forests.
+Keen photographers will be in their element with huge vistas and awe-inspiring views of snow-capped mountains, ancient fortresses, sub-tropical jungles, and cloud forests.
 The potential to take some incredible landscape shots is endless.